smerck/blog/hugo/content/posts/22/04/blog-explanation.md

 # Hello, World!

 Hello!
-I’m [smerc](https://twitter.com/smercDev), an engineer with experience across a few different "areas" of software development.
+I’m [smerc](https://twitter.com/smercDev), an engineer with experience across a few different areas of software development.
 I’m always looking to try out new technologies and ways to grow personally & professionally.
 To that end, i’ve started this blog to document my progression, explain concepts, and improve my presentation & writing skills.
 Readers can expect a number of different topics from software development, cloud infrastructure, career insights, gaming, and other hobbies.
 Over time, i’ll likely narrow this down as I find an audience, but initially topics may be a bit varied.

 {{< lead >}}
 You either die a hero or live long enough to see yourself become the villain